-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a cholecystectomy, your doctor will review a list of possible complications, which may include: Gallstones that have entered the abdominal cavityBleedingInfectionInjury to other nearby structures or organsReactions to general anesthesiaBlood clots
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Gallstones that have entered the abdominal cavityBleedingInfectionInjury to other nearby structures or organsReactions to general anesthesiaBlood clots

 Some factors that may increase the risk of complications include: Increased agePregnancyObesitySmokingMalnutritionRecent or chronic illnessDiabetesHeart or lung problemsBleeding disordersAlcoholism

 Your doctor will probably do some or all of the following: Blood tests to evaluate liver functionUltrasound

 Hepatobiliary iminodiacetic acid (HIDA) scan—an x-ray test that uses a chemical injected into the gall bladder to create pictures of your liver, gallbladder, ducts, and small intestinesMRI or CT scan to better view the gallbladderElectrocardiogram (EKG)

 to make sure that your heart and lungs are healthy enough before surgery